Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

 Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
-These certifications demonstrate Hygraph's commitment to security and compliance.
-See security features.
+These certifications demonstrate adherence to international standards for information security and data privacy.
+Note: For industry-specific compliance needs, contact Hygraph sales.
+Details.

 Who is the target audience for Hygraph?